-1.1 The City recognizes the Union as the sole and exclusive bargaining agent for all employees in the bargaining unit in the following classifications with respect to wages, hours and other conditions of employment: Firefighter (EMT Basic), Firefighter-Medic (EMT-Paramedic), Fire Apparatus Operator/Engineer, Fire Prevention Officer, Deputy Fire Marshal, and Fire Captain.
+1.1 The City recognizes the Union as the sole and exclusive bargaining agent for all employees in the bargaining unit in the following classifications with respect to wages, hours and other conditions of employment: Firefighter (EMT Basic), Firefighter-Medic (EMT-Paramedic), Fire Apparatus Operator/Engineer, Fire Prevention Officer, Deputy Fire Marshal, Fire Captain, and Battalion Chief.

-The Department reserves the right to make assignment from the above classifications to the positions of Fire/EMS Training Officer, or EMS Coordinator.
-Such assignments shall be considered temporary, and will normally last from three (3) to five (5) years.
+The Department reserves the right to make assignment from the above classifications (other than Battalion Chief) to the positions of Fire/EMS Training Officer, or EMS Coordinator.
+Such assignments shall be considered temporary and will normally last from three (3) to five (5) years.
 If an employee is assigned to one of these positions involuntarily the assignment will be for nine (9) months, giving the Department time to find a willing, qualified replacement.
 These assignments may shorten at the Fire Chiefs' discretion, or last longer if mutually agreed upon by the employee and Fire Chief.